 The Authority derives all its operating revenue from Member Agency assessments, which are based on the adopted fiscal year budget.
 The Member Agencies are assessed based on project participation and benefit.
-Non-operating activities includes interest income and expenses from the lease agreement and revenue bonds.
-The Authority also received grant revenue this fiscal year and last fiscal year.
+Non-operating activities includes interest income and expenses from the lease agreement and revenue bonds, and member agency distributions.